abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 $ gcloud projects create --set-as-default $PROJECT_ID
 ```

 `--set-as-default` switches gcloud's project context to our newly-created one, meaning all subsequent gcloud commands will operate on this project by default.
-If at any time you want to switch the project context, you do so by setting a global "project" config value[^5] like so:
+If at any time you want to switch the project context, you do so by setting a global "project" config value[^project-configurations] like so:

-[^5]:
+[^project-configurations]:
     These config values can be grouped into sets confusingly called "configurations," in case you want to change multiple config values at once (say if you're switching between projects or deployment environments).
 We'll stick to using the default configuration here for simplicity.

 ```console